quamotion/dotnet-packaging/README.md

 * `dotnet tarball` - Create a `.tar.gz` file for Linux and OS X
 * `dotnet rpm` - Create a CentOS/RedHat Linux installer
 * `dotnet zip` - Create a `.zip` file

-These commands are currently in development:
 * `dotnet deb` - Create a Ubuntu/Debian Linux installer

-And finally these are up next:
+And these are up next:

+* `dotnet pkg` - Create a macOS installer
 * `dotnet choco` - Create a Chocolatey package
 * `dotnet msi` - Create a Windows Installer (msi) package
-* `dotnet pkg` - Create a macOS installer

 Did we miss anything?
 Feel free to file a feature request, or send a PR!